 A biographical sketch of the Reverend Dr. Robert Augustus Jackson, Jr.

 The Reverend Dr. Robert Augustus Jackson, Jr. was born in Salem, NJ to Mrs. Charlotte Collins and the late Reverend Dr. Robert A. Jackson, Sr. Reverend Dr. Jackson received his formal education in the Indian River School District and graduated from the Sussex Technical High School, Georgetown, DE.
 He is married to the former Ms. Moninya Denise Hovington of Rehoboth, DE.
-They are the proud parents of three sons, Robert Augustus III, Malachi De’Andre, and Ramir Andre Jackson.
+They are the proud parents of four sons, Robert Augustus III, Malachi De’Andre, Ramir Andre, and Micah De’Angelo Jackson.
 Reverend Dr. Jackson attended Hagerstown Community College.
 He is a graduate of Andersonville Bible College where he received a bachelor’s degree in Religious Studies.
 He also holds a Master of Divinity degree from Payne Theological Seminary.
 The Reverend Dr. Jackson has also successfully completed one unit of Clinical Pastoral Education from the Dayton VA Medical Center in Dayton, OH.
 Reverend Dr. Jackson earned a Doctor of Ministry degree from New York Theological Seminary with a focus on Transformational Leadership and Faith Rooted Organizing.
 His dissertation was entitled “Churches Making a Difference: through Community Involvement.”

 On June 13, 2009 at the First District Planning Session under the divine leadership of Bishop Richard F. Norris, Sr. Reverend Dr. Jackson was assigned pastor of the Mount Zion African Methodist Episcopal Church in Bridgeton, NJ the oldest black church in Bridgeton.
 During Reverend Dr. Jackson’s successful administration at Mt.
 Zion A.M.E.
 Church in Bridgeton, NJ the membership increased, the church became financially solvent, the renovation of the church’s parsonage was complete, and the ministries flourished.
 Reverend Dr. Jackson was actively involved throughout the community.
 He was a member of the Nehemiah Coalition which is an organization that strives to offer alternatives to the thousands of young men and women to help them on the road of education, fellowship, and employment.
 Reverend Dr. Jackson was also a member of The National Association for the Advancement of Colored People (NAACP of Greater Vineland) a civil rights organization for ethnic minorities in the United States.